 |Lutein and Zeaxanthin||12mcg|

-Lycopene, beta-carotene, lutein, zeaxanthin, and vitamin A and C all act as antioxidants.
+Lycopene, beta-carotene, lutein, zeaxanthin, and vitamin A and C are antioxidants.

 The pulp of grapefruit varies between shades of Pink and Red.
-There are at least 10 known varieties of grapefruit, including;
+There are at least ten known varieties of grapefruit, including;

 - Ruby Red

 - Red blush